jcherng-pivotal/gemfire-ansible/README.md

 xcode-select --install
 ```

-Make ${HOME}/.ssh/id_rsa.pub is present.
+Make sure ${HOME}/.ssh/id_rsa.pub is present.
 If the file is not present, use the following command to create one:
 ```
 ssh-keygen -t rsa
 ```